zshi719/2025-Data-24100/class_notes/13_more_crud.md

 ## Expected Data

-- In our previous lectures we had defined the parts of an http request and specifically mentioned a few places where we could pass data:
+- In our previous lectures we defined the parts of an HTTP request and specifically mentioned a few places where we could pass data:

-1. Through the url directly:
+1. Through the URL directly:
-   1. Either the url itself (path parameter, URL Parameter)
+   1. Either the URL itself (path parameter, URL parameter)
    2. Query parameters
 2. Through the body of the request (as we do in POST requests)
 3. Through the header of the request (as we do with our authentication)